RCN-ECS/rcn-ecs.github.io/trainees.md

     email:
   - name: Samuel Bogan
     img: /img/people/Sam-Bogan.png
-    desc: PhD student at University of California, Santa Barbara.
+    desc: Ph.D. student at University of California, Santa Barbara.
 Participated in Virtual Lab Training Program in 2020-2021 with Dr. Steven Roberts.
 Pursuing a career in academia with the goal to advance ecological genomics and physiology and help the public better understand issues such as global pandemics and global change.
     website: https://www.hofmannlab.com/people/sam-bogan
     url:
     github: https://github.com/snbogan